Maneuver warfare: Soviet deep battle

-US Marine Corps doctrine of maneuver
+US Marine Corps doctrine

 According to the US Marine Corps, one key concept of maneuver warfare is that maneuver is traditionally thought of as a spatial concept, the use of maneuver to gain positional advantage.
 The US Marine concept of maneuver, however, is a "warfighting philosophy that seeks to shatter the enemy's cohesion through a variety of rapid, focused, and unexpected actions which create a turbulent and rapidly deteriorating situation with which the enemy cannot cope."

 The US Marine manual goes on to say: "This is not to imply that firepower is unimportant.
 On the contrary, firepower is central to maneuver warfare.
 Nor do we mean to imply that we will pass up the opportunity to physically destroy the enemy.
 We will concentrate fires and forces at decisive points to destroy enemy elements when the opportunity presents itself and when it fits our larger purposes."

 The possibility of a massive Soviet offensive in Western Europe led to the creation of the US Army's AirLand battle doctrine.
-Though far from focusing on maneuver, it emphasized using combined arms to disrupt an enemy's plan by striking through their depth and was seen as moving toward maneuver warfare in comparison to the earlier Active Defense concept.
-The AirLand doctrine was seen by Martin van Creveld as "arguably a half way house between maneuver and attrition."
+Though far from focusing on maneuver, it emphasized using combined arms to disrupt an enemy's plan by striking through their depth and was seen as moving toward maneuver warfare in comparison to the earlier active defense concept.
+The AirLand doctrine was seen by Martin van Creveld as "arguably a half way house between maneuver and attrition".

-British air manoeuvre doctrine
+British air maneuver doctrine

 The British Joint Forces are limited to consider air assault or airmobile operations in their 2016 publication "Joint Doctrine Note on Air Manoeuvre".